Ashiqsubair/Java-Swing-project-on-help-desk/README.md

-Help desk
+Help desk.
-it's a simple java swing project which connects with the Oracle database for the working.
+it's a simple java swing project which connects with the Oracle database.

 User Interface
 >User can enter the issue and submit the request.